Hagopjanian Law Group

 • Improper distributions – Making unauthorized payments

-Successful lawsuits can result in monetary damages, trustee removal, and surcharge (forcing trustee to personally repay losses).
-Our trustee breach of fiduciary duty lawyer can help you pursue claims and recover damages.
+Successful lawsuits can result in monetary damages, trustee removal, and surcharge (forcing the trustee to personally repay losses).
+We can help you pursue claims and recover damages.

 Estate Planning